ShivamRawat0l/StremioP2P/README.md

 > P2PAddon : for stremio to see the hosted videos .

 # DEMO
-You can see the demo in www.youtube.com/
+You can see the demo in https://youtu.be/fFs1MNHoXFw
-# Prerequisites

 # Installation 🤖